rackerlabs/design-system/_component_design/breadcrumbs.md

 ## When to use

-Use breadcrumbs when you want to improve web application way-finding and navigation.
+Use breadcrumbs when you want to improve web application way-finding and navigation for sites that organize content hierarchically.

-**Don't use breadcrumbs when...**
+Do not use breadcrumbs for single-level web applications that have no logical hierarchy or grouping.

 {% endcolumn %}